Patch summary

 - Red: Very Low

-- Grey: n/a - too few installation attempts to categorize
+- Gray: n/a - too few installation attempts to categorize

 My Reliability: Helps determine the stability of the patch.
 The patches are filtered to show just the devices in your environment, you must have at least one connector to use this column.
 The score is calculated using the formula successful deployments / total deployments * 10 for all devices in your environment.

-Reported Issues: The number of reported issues plus any Trending comments.
-These can be official reported issues by the vendor, such as Microsoft, customer reported issues, or trending comments on social media.
+Reported issues: The number of reported issues for the patch (Windows and macOS patches only).
+These can be official reported issues by the vendor, such as Microsoft, or customer reported issues.
 If the patch has received any downvotes the thumb-down icon displays with the number of votes next to it.
-Click the number or thumb icon to open the Reported Issues tab on the Patch information panel.
+Click the number or thumb icon to open the Reported Issues tab on the Patch information page.

 - 9.00-10 = Critical